You are here

 - Whether Applicant’s training and development plan, annual performance appraisal and/

 - Support of current department and target department; and

 - Priority will be given to degree programs.

-The Deputy Head of EIA will endeavor to advise the employee in writing whether their application has been approved or denied within thirty (30) days after the application deadline.
+The Deputy Head of HR will endeavor to advise the employee in writing whether their application has been approved or denied within thirty (30) days after the application deadline.